nattycoder/GDSC-ENETCOM-CYBERSECURITY-DEPARTMENT/Sessions/Session-2/session2.md

                 <td>Password:<b> b7dh4n3</b></td>
             </tr>
         </table>
-        These credentials are found in the vpnbook website.
+        These credentials are found on the vpnbook website.
 And now a successful VPN connection is created.
         <br>
-        Once the vpn service is up and running, you can even run the proxychains commands mentioned earlier to ensure an even safer browsing activity and a high anonymity, or just keep it simple via the VPN only.
+        Once the VPN service is up and running, you can even run the proxychains commands mentioned earlier to ensure an even safer browsing activity and high anonymity, or just keep it simple via the VPN only.
     </p>
     <hr>
     <h3>Tails Portable OS</h3>